gpodder/mygpo/maintainer-needed.md

 Why is a new maintainer needed?
 -------------------------------

-Some effort is required to keep the website and web service running and be up-to-date.
+Some effort is required to keep the website and web service running and up-to-date.
 I (the current maintainer) for now have enough time to keep the system up and running, but no time to do improvements and other development.